 Because while an Exclusive Agency Listing guarantees an agent can receive a commission from selling your home, it also allows sellers to continue to seek out buyers on their own.
 See the problem?
 If you, as the seller, find your own buyer, then any money the agent has invested into the listing will see no return.

 Some past buyers try and go over the head of the real estate agent and will negotiate better terms directly with the seller.

-In the unlikely event that an agent accepts this type of listing, he will probably post it in a Multiple Listing Service and just wait around to see if he gets any bites.
+In the unlikely event that an agent accepts this type of listing, he will probably post it on the MLS and just wait around to see if he gets any bites.